Last Updated: February 09, 2023

 However, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels.
 Any CCPA-permitted financial incentive we offer will reasonably relate to your Personal Information’s value and contain written terms that describe the program’s material aspects.
 Participation in a financial incentive program requires your prior opt in consent, which you may revoke at any time.

-The CCPA requires businesses to provide a web page where consumers can opt out of the ”sale” of their Personal Information.
+The CCPA requires businesses to provide a web page where consumers can opt out of the sale or sharing of their Personal Information.
 The link to our Do Not Sell web form is located here.

 In addition, you may opt out of certain interest-based advertising by using the following resources: